 COVID-19 has brought in a lot of changes this year.
 Including work from home, for employees all around the world.
-So, some employees haven’t received performance feedback for nearly two months, since stay-at-home orders issued in mid-March.
+So, some employees haven’t received performance feedback for nearly two months, since stay-at-home orders were issued in mid-March.
 With the annual reviews coming up, employers prefer to deliver feedback in person as opposed to over the phone or in a virtual video conference.

 Moreover, 69% of employees say they would work harder if they felt their efforts were better recognized.
-Nearly one-quarter of employees that don’t feel recognized when they do great work have interviewed for a job in the last three months.
+Nearly one-quarter of employees that don’t feel recognized when they do great work has interviewed for a job in the last three months.
 And recognition is the number one thing employees say their manager could give them to inspire them to produce great work.

 Alex Rizzuto, a talent management leader, believes consistency in communication and strong leadership is critical this year.
 Rizzuto focuses on executive and leadership coaching.
 Furthermore, it transforms leaders by guiding them to define and achieve their development and career aspirations.
 She has led the global talent management and organization and performance functions at multi-billion-dollar, multi-national organizations